 All students who are admitted to our program are provided with financial assistance that is awarded on a case-by-case basis, either through teaching assistantships, research assistantships or fellowships.
 If you are admitted to our program, you would be provided with full financial assistance.

-A typical student completes our PhD program in 5 or 6 years -- shorter is possible, longer is discouraged.
+A typical student completes our PhD program in 5 years.

 Can your graduate program be completed on an evening/night or part-time basis?